zacharesmer/zacharesmer.github.io/Readme.md

 ## CV
 The sections of the CV are implemented as collections.
 They all support a `priority` attribute, which is a number that determines how it will be displayed in the CV.
 Lower numbers are closer to the top.
 They also all support a `show` attribute, which if set to false means the item will not be shown on the CV page.
 In the case of projects, a project with `show` set to `false`  will still appear on the project page.
+### Personal info
+Edit your name, github, and email in the front matter of the CV.html page.
 ### Jobs
 To add a job, copy the `_templates/job.md` file into `_jobs`.